-The bill also proposes significant changes to the school grading system, gradually increasing the percentage of points required for each grade from "A" to "D" over the coming years.
-It removes provisions that would have imposed sanctions on schools based on their performance grades for the 2022-2023 academic year, allowing schools that improve to a grade of "C" or higher to avoid turnaround options.
-Furthermore, it modifies criteria for grade 3 retention and high school graduation, linking student performance on assessments to expectations from the previous school year and allowing for alternative promotion methods.
-The bill is set to take effect on July 1, 2025, with certain provisions being repealed by that date.
+The bill also proposes more rigorous intervention strategies for mathematics and reading proficiency, requiring schools to identify students with substantial deficiencies earlier and provide immediate interventions, especially for those diagnosed with dyscalculia.
+It revises the school grading system by introducing new grading scales that gradually increase the percentage of points required for each grade from 2026 to 2034, while also mandating the development of a detailed school report card.
+Furthermore, it removes provisions that would have imposed sanctions on schools based on their performance grades for the 2022-2023 school year, allowing schools with a grade of "C" or higher to avoid turnaround options.
+The bill modifies criteria for grade 3 retention and high school graduation, linking them to performance expectations from the 2021-2022 school year, and is set to take effect on July 1, 2025.

 H 1483 c1: 1001.42, 1002.20, 1003.33